Welcome Future Trojans

 Q. What’s the proper way to move through the halls?

 A. It is an unspoken rule at Forest Heights to remain on the right side of the hall while walking from class to class.
-It’s also important that you don’t stop in the middle of the hall to socialize, because it can get very frustrating trying to get to class while trying to navigate through groups of people.
+It’s also important that you don’t stop in the middle of the hall to socialize, because keeping students safe is our top priority.
+Right now, students are encouraged to move quickly through the halls to their classes or lunch location to avoid congregating.
 During lunch is a good time to socialize with friends in the halls, without disturbing anyone trying to navigate their way around the school.

 Video (0:32) – Jack (student) – Moving Through the Halls